Video conferencing in healthcare: how to be a great host (part 1)

 There are the nightmare stories of having your meeting hijacked by unpleasant and uninvited people.
 Shockingly, colleagues ran a paediatric oncology teaching session for trainee doctors only for the meeting to be crashed by someone sharing indecent images.

-The safest way to stop unwelcome guests at your meeting is to ensure you have your meetings set up with passwords and only share the invite with those people who are welcome.
+The safest way to stop unwelcome guests is to ensure your meetings are set up with passwords and only share the invite with those people who are welcome.
 Know who should be turning up or with larger meetings have a guest list by your side.

 Too often people’s video conferencing account names are nicknames or default names of their mobile phone.
 Let everyone know they must have their account name matching your guest list or they will not be let in.
 If a guest’s name is still unrecognisable when they enter the waiting room – you can send them a private chat message to confirm their identity and help them rename their account so that when they enter other guests know who they are too.